magic0824/mgclinuxos/docs/index.md

+![MGCLinuxLogo]

 # Welcome to MGCLinux.
-### A lightweight Linux operating system that can run on low-spec computers
+A lightweight Linux operating system that can run on low-spec computers